shikhasy17/coffee-store-expansion-location-intelligence/README.md

 FROM city
 ORDER BY 2 DESC

--- -- Q.2
--- Total Revenue from Coffee Sales
--- What is the total revenue generated from coffee sales across all cities in the last quarter of 2023?
+-- Q.2 What is the total revenue generated from coffee sales across all cities in the last quarter of 2023?

 SELECT